Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Discussion and conclusion

 By quantifying these correlations, we have constructed a multivariate Gaussian model, which is fully specified by the mean and covariance matrix.
 In this way, we have developed a predictive model that can be used to generate realistic artificial data without the need for computationally expensive electrostatic simulations, thereby facilitating the development of advanced tuning algorithms.

-By characterizing the amplitude of the fluctuations, we have also analyzed how the variability changes as a function of charge density $\rho$.
-We have confirmed that reproducibility, as quantified by the device yield, is expected to drop as disorder amplitude increases.
-We have analyzed the marginal distributions of the key DQD parameters, and found that while many of them are approximately Gaussian, the tunnel coupling specifically shows non-Gaussian features.
+By characterizing the amplitude of the fluctuations, we have also analyzed how the variability changes as a function of charged defect density $\rho$ over an order-of-magnitude wide range of $\rho$.
+We have confirmed that reproducibility, as quantified by the device yield drops as disorder amplitude increases.
+We have analysed the marginal distributions of the key DQD parameters, and found that while many of them are approximately Gaussian, the tunnel coupling specifically shows non-Gaussian features.
 We have related the variability of the tunnel coupling to fluctuations in the inter-dot distance, which we have found to be strongly correlated with the barrier height.
 This observation suggests that a measurement of $t_c$ can serve as a direct probe of the inter-dot distance, with possible verification through measuring spin splittings of two single-spin qubits in the two dots in presence of a magnetic field gradient \cite{Watson_Nature18,Zajac_Science18,Xue_Nature22}.
-We have also analyzed the implications of this tunnel coupling variability for charge shuttling, finding that for a charge density above $\rho = 5 \times 10^{9}$ cm$^{-2}$, about 30\% of the dot pairs in a chain would require resource-intensive, individual barrier gate tuning.
+We have also analyzed the implications of this tunnel coupling variability for charge shuttling, finding that for a charge density above $\rho = 5 \times 10^{9}$ cm$^{-2}$ ($\rho = 5\times 10^{10}$ cm$^{-2}$), at least 6\% (25\%) of the dot pairs in a chain would require resource-intensive, individual barrier gate tuning.

 As a novel in context of control of quantum dots application of PCA, we have used it to quantify the limitations of plunger-only control.
 We have compared the three-mode PCA decomposition of the disorder space with the PCA decomposition of the control space, which was obtained by sweeping the gate voltages in the absence of disorder.
 A comparison of the manifolds spanned by the most important PCs allowed us to visualize the overlap between the control and disorder spaces, and to quantify system controllability, defined as the ability to mitigate the effects of disorder by tuning gate voltages.
 We have found that while 3-gate control can explain over 90\% of the disorder variance, plunger-only control explains only about 50\%.